 - 60 mls (3 tablespoons) red wine vinegar

 - 1 teaspoon chicken stock powder

 - 250 mls (1 cup) orange juice - freshly squeezed

 - 2 star anise

-Simmer for 5 minutes, remove from heat and leave to cool.
-Once cool strain and add to chicken and quinoa salad.
+- Simmer for 5 minutes, remove the pot from heat and leave to cool.
+Once cool strain dressing to remove and solids.

 - Set orange dressing aside until you are ready to dress the chicken quinoa salad.

 Chicken RecommendedChicken breast is my recommendation as it is the leanest part of the chicken and my choice for this recipe.
 It does have a tendency to dry out, but as you will be poaching it will be moist and delicious.
 If you want to speed up this recipe, you can always pick up a BBQ/roast chicken at your local supermarket.
 Break the chicken apart and use the breast part, removing skin and any bones.

 What to do with Leftovers?Store in an airtight container in the fridge.
 It will be fine to eat the day after making, but any longer the herbs will wilt and vegetables will lose their crunch.